Destructive tornado outbreak expected to slam the South for second time in 8 days

 Severe thunderstorms will break out in multiple zones shortly after lunchtime — along the cold front near and east of the Mississippi River, and farther east across eastern Mississippi, northwest Alabama and Middle Tennessee.

 Storms will increase in areal coverage and intensity into early evening while shifting northeastward.
-They’ll likely clear Mississippi by sunset and plow through Alabama and eastern Tennessee after dark while diminishing in intensity, though at least some isolated severe weather risk will remain.
+They’ll probably clear Mississippi by sunset and plow through Alabama and eastern Tennessee after dark while diminishing in intensity, although at least some isolated severe weather risk will remain.

 Safety and action items